Switch (British TV series): Production

 The six-part first series began filming in April 2012 for 11 weeks in London, Cardiff and Bristol, and concluded in July.
 It was announced on Lacey Turner's official Twitter support page 'Lacey Turner Fans' that it would not continue for a second series.

 Reception

 Critical reception

-Louisa Mellor of Den of Geek wrote a mixed review; "Though it's frothier than Being Human and nowhere as near the knuckle as Misfits, it's original UK genre TV and as such, we welcome it with open arms."
+Louisa Mellor of Den of Geek wrote a mixed review; "Though it's frothier than Being Human and nowhere as near the knuckle as Misfits, its original UK genre TV and as such, we welcome it with open arms."
 She also named Fox and Turner as the stand-outs of the series.

 Ratings

 The series premier which was watched by 574,000 viewers and 62,000 an hour later, performed well above the slot average of 440,000 (2.4%) for the past 12 months and was also the most-watched show on the channel across the day.